The Shores and Islands Region in Northern Ohio along Lake Erie has a lot to offer for fun things to do.

 You can see and feed a variety of animals during the drive-thru experience at Ohio’s safari park.

 Admission for the drive-thru safari includes unlimited trips that day and 1 cup of feed.
 Guests can purchase additional food to feed the animals from their vehicles.
 (You can’t feed the animals any outside food.)

 Learn more about what we loved during our adventure at African Safari Wildlife Park.

 There is also a walk-through safari open throughout spring and summer.

 Marblehead Lighthouse is one of the most photographed landmarks along Lake Erie.
 During the summer months, guests climb 77 steps to the top of the lighthouse for great views.

 Marblehead Lighthouse has bragging rights as the oldest continuously run lighthouse on the Great Lakes.
 The lighthouse was built in 1821 and was originally known as Sandusky Bay Light.

 While you’re at the park make sure that you admire the view of Cedar Point Amusement Park.

 The fun doesn’t stop here.

-I’ve also got some seasonal ideas of things to do in Sandusky on the blog too.
+I’ve also got some seasonal ideas of things to do in Sandusky too.